keroro824/lab-page/_pages/openings.md

 ### Applications for Internship positions
+If you are interested in working with us as an intern.
+Please fill out our [application form](https://docs.google.com/forms/d/e/1FAIpQLSfMJwpRMARPuwhzuoPo_76VrGPq84FkFrFNAnp3P17ITyxF9Q/viewform?usp=pp_url
-Contact me (or any group member) per email or stop by my office if you are a CMU student.
+).
+Additionally, please also send an email to the Ph.D. student(s) or postdoc(s) you are interested in working with, along with the following materials: 1.
+Your CV; 2.
+Your transcript; 3.
+A brief description of your research interests and the directions you'd like to explore.
+You can also stop by my office if you are a CMU student.